Vipassī

 In Buddhist tradition, Vipassī (Pāli) is the twenty-second of twenty-eight Buddhas described in Chapter 27 of the Buddhavaṃsa.
 The Buddhavamsa is a Buddhist text which describes the life of Gautama Buddha and the twenty-seven Buddhas who preceded him.
 It is the fourteenth book of the Khuddaka Nikāya, which in turn is part of the Sutta Piṭaka.
 The Sutta Piṭaka is one of three pitakas (main sections) which together constitute the Tripiṭaka, or Pāli Canon of Theravada Buddhism.

 The third to the last Buddha of the Alamkarakalpa, Vipassī was preceded by Phussa Buddha and succeeded by Sikhī Buddha.

 Etymology

 The Pali word Vipassī has the Sanskrit form Vipaśyin.
 Vi (good) and passī (saw) together mean "having seen clearly".
 The word belongs to the same family as the term vipassanā (contemplation).
-This Buddha was so named because he had big eyes, clear vision both day and night, and his insight into perpetual complicated circumstances and very deep theories.
+The Buddha was so named because he discovered the path to observe things as it is, without judgement.
+He discovered a way for the mankind to be in present moment through observing breathing and sensations consciously in the self without judgements.
+This introspection automatically develops insight into one self which helps to see things clearly as they are, not as we think or, imagine and helps untie the knot even of perpetual complicated circumstances.